“Come near to God, and he will come near to you. Humble yourselves before the Lord, and he will lift you up.” James 4:8,10

 I began by telling God what was said about me.
 I then wrote how I felt about it and what my questions were for God.
 I asked Him to speak to me, and then began to read the New Testament.
 I read lots of verses about wisdom and humility (which was part of the criticism I received).
 Two verses from the book of James (James 3:17-18 and James 4:8-10) really stuck out to me.

-From these verses, I confessed to God that I need to humble myself; I had not been conducting myself in a wise way.
+From these verses, I confessed to God that I needed to humble myself; I had not been conducting myself in a wise way.
 I was not seeking peace above all else.
 I was not being considerate or impartial, although I wanted to be those things.
 I accepted the words of criticism in this area as conviction, and I repented, promising God I would fight those tendencies and try my best to be humble before Him and before others.

 The Lord also took me to Psalm 37:5-6, which says, “Commit your way to the Lord; trust in him, and he will do this: he will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.”